Infraedifice/jesseloudon.github.io/_posts/2020-02-17-OpenSource Blogging with Jekyll GitHub VSCode Part1.markdown

 The cool thing here is GitHub Pages automatically detects changes to my repo's master branch and using Jekyll integration auto-builds the site and publishes it live to [https://jesseloudon.github.io][JesseLoudonSite]

 As you can expect there are some [usage limits][GitHubPagesUsageLimits] associated with the GitHub Pages service such as a soft limit of 10 builds per hour.
-Being a new user to this service I've not run into these limits or felt the impacts as yet :)
+Being a new user to this service I've not run into these limits or felt the impacts as yet :smiley:

 ## Recap
 In this blog I've provided you with a toolkit to get you started with open source blogging and summarised my reasons for going down this wonderful path.